-Rivero and another patient have filed a lawsuit accusing the Lung Health Institute of deceptive marketing practices, and more than 30 other former patients or their representatives are seeking to join them in a proposed class-action suit, said their lawyer, Ben Vinson.
+Rivero and 34 other former patients have filed a lawsuit accusing the Lung Health Institute of deceptive marketing practices.
+The patients are seeking class-action status, said their lawyer, Ben Vinson.
 Among them is Tom Johnston, a Michigan man who recalls the excitement of his wife, Judy, upon seeing one of the company’s online ads.

 Johnston, a retired pipe welder, said that clinic staff told his wife she would no longer need her oxygen tank after the procedure.

 His wife died a year later, Johnston said, still haunted by the cost.
 “She kept apologizing to me for spending our money.
 I said, ‘We spent it together.’ ”

 In court filings, the Lung Health Institute has denied the allegations of deceptive and unfair practices.
 In a statement the company pointed out that all patients sign an informed-consent form, which warns that the treatment might not improve their conditions.

 “As with any medicine, there are no guarantees,” the company said.

 The company’s descriptions of its procedure have evolved over the years, but the basic premise has remained the same: extract blood from patients, spin it in a centrifuge to isolate “stem cells” or “platelet-rich plasma platelet-concentrate,” then reintroduce those using an IV into the patient’s bloodstream, where they “naturally” find their way to damaged parts of the lung and heal them.

 Lung disease experts say there is no evidence such treatments work.

 Miller said the Lung Health Institute has never been contacted by the FDA.
 She noted that its clinics have never had to report a serious adverse event.
 And she said that out of the 5,800 patients the company has treated in total, very few have filed lawsuits.